It's time to start Walking

 Manteca is a growing city with many new businesses and residential areas.
 Beautiful murals are placed throughout the town depicting happenings of years past as well as today.
 A hike and bike trail traverses the middle of town to outlying areas.
 A wonderful place to visit or live.

 Easy, mostly paved route through park trails and residential areas.
 Also, many historic landmarks such as the McHenry Mansion & Museum and sites in downtown Modesto.
 There is a slight hill at the beginning and end of the walk.

 The walk winds through the beautiful University of the Pacific campus and nearby lovely residential areas, Haggin Museum, city parks and Yosemite Lake along the route.
 Ask the person at the counter for the walk binder in a cabinet behind the register.

 Tom Swift Memorial walk

 Start Point - Starbucks, 10602 Trinity Parkway.

 Walk dawn to dusk.
-The walk binder is in the storage cabinet, next to the trash bin, left of the entrance.
+Ask an employee for the walk binder that is kept in the back.
 Walk thru residential areas, parks, greenways and along Bear Creek.
 The walk begins at a shopping center.
 Restrooms are at the start and along the way.